dayoonsuh/sticker-slicer/README.md

 ## How to Use

-1. Put your sticker collection images under `sticker_images` file
+1. Put your sticker collection images under `sticker_images` folder

 2. Run `slicer.py`